redeyed-vault/thespian/README.md

         Lightfoot
         Stout

-**Note that Aasimar, Dragonborn, HalfElf, HalfOrc, Human, and Tiefling characters have no valid subrace options implemented within this application.*
+**Note that Dragonborn, HalfElf, HalfOrc, Human, and Tiefling characters have no valid subrace options currently implemented within this application.*

 **-sex**